 We know many of you will appreciate the improvements Atom DAC+ brings: USB and optical inputs, silent transitions when resuming from auto standby, even higher performance, standard support for UAC2 with UAC1 fallback*, and alternative firmware which lets you experiment with a tube-like sound.
-Atom DAC+ ships today at only 109 USD.
+Atom DAC+ ships today.

 Scrapping our Plans

 We did not have to release Atom DAC+ today.
 We secured an extra lot of AK4490s earlier this year to build more of the original Atom DACs.
 As Atom DAC+ came together, we took a risk and parted ways with our AK4490s in order to help a fellow manufacturer.

 JDS Labs has also been investing in IP to minimize our reliance on proprietary ICs since well before the global pandemic and AKM shortages.
 USB and S/PDIF controllers are key to high performance audio and we find that our goals increasingly demand custom software development.
 Exceptional hardware goes hand-in-hand with code.
 Replacing proprietary silicon with software reduces cost, and in many cases, presents opportunities for performance optimizations.
 Alas, the AKM disaster threw a wrench in our plans, as we were still targeting AKM DACs in late 2020.
 Nearly a year of firmware development is being set aside for now.

 Swapping the Chipset